 - English language proficiency at the equivalence of International Second Language Proficiency Ratings (ISLPR®) 1+, International English Language Testing System (IELTS) 4 or Common European Framework (CEFR) A2+

-- English language proficiency to meet some performance features of Australian Core Skills Framework (ACSF) 1 indicators.
+- English language proficiency to meet some performance features of Australian Core Skills Framework (ACSF) 1 indicator.

-Students who wish to undertake English courses will sit the English placement test.
+Students who wish to undertake English courses will undertake the LLN test for class placement.
 GBCA will place a student into the level according to the outcome of the placement test.
 The recommended entry point against the ACSF is Pre-Level 1.

 |SWEELC001||Listen to and engage in short simple social conversations|